FRESH SPIRULINA VS. DRIED POWDER

 Dried Spirulina has a strong fishy flavor that is not enjoyed by everyone.

-Our farm is located in Brooklyn and our Spirulina is immediately refrigerated after we harvest to ensure the cleanest and freshest product possible.
+Our farm is located in Brooklyn and our Spirulina is immediately refrigerated or frozen after we harvest to ensure the cleanest and freshest product possible.

 Dried Spirulina is mostly grown overseas, sometimes in questionable conditions.
 After it's harvested it is spray-dried and shipped to the U.S.